mojomast/gemini-nano-banana-discord-bot/README.md

 #### Common Errors & Solutions

+## Recent changes (Edit-button and iteration improvements)

+The following updates were made to improve the image editing UX and iteration flow.
+These changes add an Edit button to generation completion embeds and enable iterating on edited images as well.

+Files changed
+- `src/commands/utils/queue.py`
+   - Added `ImageIterationView` support for an "✏️ Edit" button and modal.
+   - Attached the iteration view (Reroll / Variations / Same Seed / Edit) to both `/imagine` and `/edit` completion embeds.
+   - When `/edit` completes, edited images are written to `CACHE_DIR` as temp files and new `discord.File` objects are created from disk before sending.
+This avoids empty/consumed file-like objects.
+   - The Edit modal can accept an image index to choose which generated/edited image to re-edit.
+It also accepts saved local file paths (so re-edits of generated outputs work reliably).

+- `src/commands/utils/openrouter.py`
+   - No functional changes were required, but it was used by the queue changes to parse/return `GeneratedImage` objects that the queue now consumes.

+Behavior changes
+- A new "✏️ Edit" button appears alongside iteration buttons on generation embeds.
+Clicking it opens a modal to enter an edit prompt and optional image index.
+- The edit prompt is displayed inside the edit progress embed (no duplicate prompt text is sent as a separate message).
+- Edited images are saved to `CACHE_DIR` and the iteration buttons reference those saved files so you can reroll, vary, or re-edit edited images.

+How this fixes a common failure
+- Previously, when the code attempted to re-use in-memory `BytesIO` or `discord.File` objects that had been consumed (read/seeking issues), Discord would show a broken attachment (placeholder).
+Writing image bytes to temp files and creating fresh `discord.File` objects prevents that problem.

+How to test these changes
+1. Start the bot and try `/imagine` to generate an image.
+2. Click the "✏️ Edit" button on the generate progress embed and submit an edit prompt in the modal.
+3. When edit completes, confirm:
+    - The edit progress embed shows the full `**Prompt:**` text.
+    - The iteration buttons are visible on the embed.
+    - Clicking Reroll/Variations/Same Seed/✏️ Edit works for the edited output.

+Troubleshooting tips
+- If you see an empty or broken image after editing, check the bot logs for messages about failing to write temp files or file-not-found warnings.
+- Ensure `CACHE_DIR` (default `.cache`) is writable by the process and not cleared between generation and edit steps.
+- If iteration still fails, paste the `docker compose logs --tail 200` output and I will inspect the stack trace.

+If you want the Edit modal to pre-fill the original generation prompt or to surface the seed/style metadata in the modal, I can add that in a follow-up change.
 **🔧 Bot Not Responding**
 - Check if bot has "Send Messages" and "Attach Files" permissions in server settings
 - Verify bot is online by running `/info topic:status`